-The aqueducts would keep the cities clean thanks to a developed sewage system.
+Aqueducts would keep the cities clean thanks to a developed sewage system.
 They would also keep the people clean: Romans of all classes would bathe in public baths and it was not uncommon then to bathe everyday.
 The workday lasted 6 hours and many Romans would go to the public baths in the afternoon to relax and socialize.

-The aqueducts were quite a feat of engineering.
-People from abroad or from villages would come to Rome, see these giant arches stretching for miles and be really impressed!
+Ancient Roman aqueducts were quite a feat of engineering.
+People from abroad or from villages would come to Rome and literally stand in awe in front of these giant arches stretching for miles.
 The technology involved in building these aqueducts was quite remarkable.
-The aqueducts didn't use pumps but gravity alone.
-They were built with a slight downward gradient and sometimes they stretched for over 100 kms!
+Roman aqueducts did not use pumps but gravity alone.
+They were built with a slight downward gradient and sometimes stretched for over 100 kms (62 miles)!

+Most aqueducts were built below the surface (0.5 to 1 meter or c.
+3 ft below) but as they reached the valleys and the vicinity of cities, they would be above ground and bridge-like.
 Engineers would use tools such as the chorobates to check the horizontal level.

-Most aqueducts were actually built below the surface (0.5 to 1 meter below) but as they reached the valleys and the vicinity of cities, they would be above ground and be bridge-like.
 Many of the pipes were made of lead.
-Romans then already knew about lead poisoning that's why ceramic and stone was often preferred over lead.
-There were also giant tanks built at intervals so as to regulate the supply of water.
+Romans then already knew about lead poisoning that is why ceramic and stone was often preferred over lead.
+The Romans introduced a number of innovations including the use of giant tanks built at intervals so as to regulate the supply of water and waterproof concrete.

 Private users had pipes connected from their property to the aqueduct.
 They had to have a license and they were charged a fee based on the width of the pipe.
 The pipes would have inscriptions with information on: the manufacturer of the pipe, the fitter, the subscriber and his entitlement.
 Illegal tapping was commonplace though.
 Aqueduct officials or workers were often bribed so that pipes could be widened or illegally connected to the aqueduct.
 Illegal tapping could be punished by the seizure of assets.
 But the law was rarely applied.
 Very wealthy Romans would buy water access rights to springs and build their own aqueducts connecting a spring to the villa!

-Aqueducts were also used in agriculture.
+Ancient Roman aqueducts were also used in agriculture.
 Farmers who did not have access to a spring or a river could purchase a license to draw a specific quantity of water.
 The water would be used to irrigate the land but also to water the livestock.
 The license was quite hard to get though, especially in the countryside.
 Illegal tapping could be punished by the seizure of assets (the land or the produce from the land) but the law was rarely applied as increased production from the farms kept food prices law.
 Rather than seizing assets, the authorities would tax the produce of the farms.

 Aqueducts also had industrial uses especially in mining.
 Channels would be cut into the ground at a steep gradient so as to deliver large quantities of water at high pressure to the mines.
 The water would be used to wash away the rock and expose the ore (what we call “hushing”) and to operate machines such as water-powered wheels that would power stamps and trip hammers that were used to process the ore.
 Evidence of such mines can be found in Rome, Athens, Spain, in Dolaucothi in Wales and in Barbegal in Fontvieille, France.

-Incredible facts about Roman aqueducts
+Incredible facts about ancient Roman aqueducts